kerkelae/disimpy/docs/source/contributing.rst

 typos, improve code style, etc.), please fork the repository, create a branch with a descriptive name, make the necessary changes, and create a pull request.

-All code should aim to comply with `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ and be documented following the `Numpy docstring conventions
+All code should be formatted with `Black <https://github.com/psf/black>`_ using the default settings and documented following the `Numpy docstring conventions
 <https://numpydoc.readthedocs.io/en/latest/format.html>`_ (except trivial
 internal functions).
 The functions should also have unit tests in the corresponding test module.
 It is important to make sure that your changes have